mui-toolkit/mui-toolkit/README.md

 #### mymui allows users to customize a Material-UI theme and grid layout using a dynamic visual interface.
 Less documentation, more creativity!
 ##### Deployed on: https://my-mui.com/
-##### Conceptulized and built by Manny Garcia, Nelson Liu, Rana Quadri, and Alexander Wang.
+##### Conceptualized and built by Manny Garcia, Nelson Liu, Rana Quadri, and Alexander Wang.

 ## Tech Stack
 - [React](https://facebook.github.io/react/)